CtrlK

 • Decisions referenced without recording who decided, when, and the rationale

-Frame gaps as questions: "The Germany update mentions they're waiting for client confirmation on the holdco structure — when was this requested, and is there a deadline for the client to respond?
-This is a dependency that affects the Germany timeline."
+Frame gaps as questions: "The Germany update mentions they're waiting for client confirmation on the holdco structure — when was this requested, and is there a deadline?"

 Vague update response drafting

-When the skill identifies an update that is too vague to report on meaningfully, it should produce two outputs: the status report entry (flagging the gap) AND a draft chase email to the submitter requesting specific information.
+When the input contains an update too vague to report on meaningfully, produce two outputs: the status report entry (flagging the gap) AND a draft chase email to the submitter requesting specific information.
 This serves two purposes — it gives the LPM a ready-made follow-up, and it establishes a documented pattern of accountability for reporting quality.
-Local and functional teams can be lazy reporters; a systematic, immediate response to insufficient updates trains better reporting habits over time.

-In connected mode (M365), the draft chase could be queued directly in Outlook for the LPM to review and send.
+In connected mode, the draft chase can be queued in Outlook for review.
 In manual mode, present it as a ready-to-copy email draft alongside the status report.

 Baseline cross-referencing